Banquet (song): Background and music

 The song was originally written by Okereke on tour in 2003.
 Okereke was inspired by Pixies' record Doolittle at the time, specifically the song called "I Bleed", which was later used for the phrasing of "Banquet".
 Apart from Pixies, Okereke was also inspired by the song "Prince Charming" by Adam and the Ants.

 The song is in the key of A♯ minor and in 4/4 time signature.
 One of the most notable parts of the song is the guitar interplay between Okereke and Lissack, which continues through much of the song.

-Meaning

 The song is about teenage life and contains lines and phrases related to sex.

-The song also contains contradiction such as "turning away from the light" and "turning into the light".
-These and other phrases, such as, I'm on fire, reflect the author's feelings of the process of "becoming adult".

 Music videos

 There were two videos for "Banquet".
-A non-released version contains a recurring theme of hands with the hands pushing around band members Russell Lissack and Gordon Moakes while other hands cover up drummer Matt Tong's head and cast a shadow over frontman Kele Okereke.
+A non-released version contains a recurring theme of hands, some of which push band members Russell Lissack and Gordon Moakes around while other hands cover up drummer Matt Tong's head and cast a shadow over frontman Kele Okereke.
 The hands eventually try to stab all of Bloc Party, set fire to the set and destroy the instruments and amps.
 Meanwhile, the released version shows the group performing in front of many different people.
 It is shown in full color and in black and white.
 The music video has gained around 32 million views on YouTube.